Skip to content

 # global_notifiers = ["slack-ops"] # or: every failure goes to that channel

-global_notifiers = [] turns off the bell in the Web UI and the TUI footer line, and also stops "inapp" being added to the per-task fields.
-With it empty, notify_on_failure = ["slack-ops"] sends to slack-ops only.
+global_notifiers = [] switches off the bell in both the Web UI and the TUI footer, and it also stops "inapp" from being slipped into your per-task fields.
+With it empty, notify_on_failure = ["slack-ops"] goes to slack-ops and nowhere else.

-Use the empty form when the daemon runs unattended (a build agent, a CI shard) and nobody opens the Web UI.
-Use a non-empty list when you want every failure to go to the same channel without writing per-task fields everywhere.
+Reach for the empty form when the daemon runs unattended — a build agent, a CI shard — and nobody’s ever looking at the Web UI.
+Reach for a non-empty list when you want every failure funneled to one channel without sprinkling per-task fields all over the file.

-Outbound deliveries retry on transient failures with exponential backoff. default_timeout caps the total wall-clock time the retry loop is allowed to spend.
+When an outbound delivery hits a transient failure, it retries with exponential backoff. default_timeout is the cap on how much wall-clock time that whole retry loop is allowed to burn.

-Unset, the budget is 5 minutes — a delivery can keep retrying that long.
-Setting default_timeout = "30s" cuts that to 30 seconds, so a hard outage surfaces in the bell within half a minute.
+Leave it unset and the budget is 5 minutes — a delivery can keep trying for that long.
+Set default_timeout = "30s" and you cut it to half a minute, so a hard outage shows up in the bell that much sooner.

-The per-attempt HTTP timeout is independent of this budget.
-Set default_timeout shorter than one attempt and you effectively get a single try.
+The per-attempt HTTP timeout is a separate thing entirely.
+Set default_timeout shorter than a single attempt and you’ve effectively asked for one try and no retries.

-Bell rows live in SQLite, separate from run rows.
+Bell rows live in SQLite, kept separate from run rows.
 Two knobs prune them:

-• history_keep — keep at most N rows.
-Older rows are trimmed in batches.
+• history_keep — keep at most N rows; older ones are pruned in one pass.

 • history_keep_for — delete rows older than this duration.

-Both apply at once; the stricter wins.
-A background sweeper applies them — you don’t trigger it.
+Both run at once, and the stricter one wins.
+A background sweeper takes care of it — there’s nothing for you to trigger.

-RunWisp groups repeat events of the same kind for the same task so you aren’t paged twice for the same thing.
-A task that fails every minute creates one bell row that ticks up, not 60 separate rows.
+RunWisp folds together repeat events of the same kind for the same task, so you don’t get paged twice for the same thing.
+A task failing every minute leaves you one bell row that ticks upward, not 60 separate ones.

-• coalesce_window — within this window, repeats update the same row. count goes up; the latest timestamp is recorded.
+• coalesce_window — within this window, repeats update the same row: count climbs and the latest timestamp is recorded.

 • occurrence_ring — how many recent timestamps to keep on the row.
-Used by the UI to render a sparkline.
+The UI uses these to draw a sparkline.

-A small server that uses one outbound channel and wants delivery failures to surface fast:
+A small server with one outbound channel that wants delivery failures to surface quickly:

 [notify]